gdiet/backup/README.md

 Known problems:

-* Deadlock e.g. when moving files in the dedup file system.
+* Deadlock for example when moving files in the dedup file system.
 * Dirty corner cases when moving a file that currently is just written to.

 #### 2.4 (2020.10.18)